If there is one thing that fuels fear and anxiety, it is uncertainty.

 The Great Reshuffle

 In May of 2022 alone, 4.4 million quit their jobs.
 They are rehired again, and the hiring still is outpacing the quitting.
-Organizations that are desperate to fill vacancies will hire people not up to the desired skill level but will take the time and effort to upskill them.
+Organizations desperate to fill vacancies will hire people not up to the desired skill level but will take the time and effort to upskill them.

-Industries impacted the most
+Industries impacted the most.